 She goes to the office just once a week, or once every fortnight, because for her, “it saves me a commute, I get to see my children more.
 And there are other (professional) benefits to that.”

-This, and more of her insights on the emerging trends at work, are all featured in the upcoming interview, to be published in four parts over the next two weeks.
+This, and more of her insights on the emerging trends at work.
+Read on.

 COS Asia: What has been the impact of working from home on organisational culture at Mixpanel?

 Hsuan: There are a lot of benefits that cultures can maximise in a work-from-home environment.
 In our case, we’re experimenting with a hybrid setup and sorting out many cultural elements to know the best model.
 Now, people feel a lot more comfortable reaching out across time zones, and our hierarchy.

 People reach out directly to me.
 It has removed those not-so-obvious barriers.
 Everything has gotten flat and virtual.
 Our all-company meeting every two weeks is now entirely virtual, which makes it much easier to employ flex-working in a virtual environment.